![]() |

 You probably already know your correct dress size, and realise you must be in proportion (not improbably buxom) to look appealing.
 This table Women's Sizes for Men will help you get your correct size, before ordering clothes via adverts or auctions.

-Unless you buy hip and bottom enhancing garments, it is difficult to look convincing in trousers.
-I can however also recommend Falke 'Shapes' Contour Panties from MyTights (see left), which although only available in black and not helping your hip width, greatly helps you to get a Kylie or J-Lo look sexy bottom at a very reasonable price.
+Unless you buy hip and bottom enhancing garments (highly recommended!), it is difficult to look convincing in trousers, though going for a well-cut baggy unpadded look is an option.
+One example is Falke 'Shapes' Contour Panties from MyTights which although only available in black and NOT helping your hip width, slightly help you to get a Kylie or J-Lo look sexy bottom at a very reasonable price.

 Many trousers now for younger women are very low-slung on the hips instead of the waist, to show off a bare midriff.
-Let's face it, you probably don't want to do that, unless you are really young and slim.
+Let's face it, you don't want to do that, unless you are really young and slim.
 "Waist-off" styles will make your hips look the same size as your waist, unless you wear a hip and bottom enhancing garment.
 Because a woman's waist is 2" higher than a man's, the effect of wearing such a pair at your natural waistline may allow them to fit your larger waist better and also appear tighter and flatter underneath.
 However, a higher waistband will be better balanced.
-The bottom of the trousers should ideally be shaped to be narrower towards your feet, to emphasise your girly bottom and hips (rather than "bootcut" or flared).
-If you must wear flares, they should be long enough to cover your high heels, but have splits or be ruched up so we can get a sexy flash.
+The bottom of the trousers should ideally be shaped to be narrower towards your feet, to emphasise your girly bottom and hips [rather than "wide leg" or (shudder) "boyfriend" style].
+Flares should be long enough to cover your high heels, but have splits or be ruched up so we can get a sexy flash.

-A pretty shaped belt worn low on the waist adds curves to a tall, slim figure, draws attention from the sides of the waist to the buckle or clasp, and adds to the essential proof that you are a girlie.
+A pretty shaped wide belt adds curves to a tall, slim figure, draws attention from the sides of the waist to the buckle or clasp, and adds to that essential evidence that you are a real woman.

-Never wear leggings.
-They look cheap and crap even on most women!
+Never wear leggings or "jeggings".
+They look cheap, lumpy and crap even on many women!
 Our kind of ladies suit "easy-fit" three-quarter length trousers.
-They appear to shorten your legs if you are too tall, emphasise pretty shoes and like culottes (divided skirts) preserve modesty when you need to in public.
+They appear to shorten your legs if you are too tall, emphasise pretty shoes, and like culottes (divided skirts) preserve modesty when you need to in public.
 Remember, aim for soft materials.
 Stretchy is good, but go for lined or thicker material, not cheap unlined, to avoid showing the join between your outer thighs and hip and bottom enhancing garment or other padding.

 Previous: Get Into Shape Next: Preen and Prepare